 Depending on your chosen niche, that might not always be possible.
 However, suppose you are recording podcasting-discussion on the Olympic Games, for example.
 In that case, the best time to release a podcast will be right after the games, when your audience is too emotional on that topic and is eager to listen to it.

-Try to fit your podcast’s idea in the vibe of the specific weekday
+3) Try to fit your podcast’s idea to the vibe of the specific weekday

 There are different life routines, but the general flow is usually the same.
 At the beginning of the week, we seem to be motivated to organize everything better and plan things.
 In the middle of the week, we are close to tired and try to plan the fun times of the weekend.
 Finally, Friday is Friday, with its almost never-changing vibe of freedom, no matter which plans we have for the next two days.